-- 3. Measure the time spent by unit-producing personnel to perform the exam using a stopwatch or other suitable timer - 4.
-Time different personnel performing all tasks within the activity on different days of the week and at different times.
+- 4. Time different personnel performing all tasks within the activity on different days of the week and at different times.
 Include productive time only-exclude waiting time or other unproductive time - 5.
 Time all steps as many times as required (the number of timings will depend on the time variability of each step).
 If the times vary markedly, perform additional timings.
 If an activity is rarely performed, it is acceptable to complete and document a timing only once - 6.
 Group activities consistently when conducting timings where activities are being grouped - 7.
 Average the time values by dividing the total time by the number of timings to determine the time to perform that exam once - 8.
-Record the average value in all systems that rely on this information to assign the workload units for a exam - 9.
+Record the average value in all systems that rely on this information to assign the workload units for an exam - 9.
 File all documentation related to the time study for future reference - 10.
 Re-conduct a time study on a regular basis to maintain the validity of the time value.
 These should be done when there is a consensus among the staff that the time does not reflect current practice, when the functional centre begins providing service to different types of individuals/organizations, when new workload data collection processes are implemented, or when the workload measurement systems in the MIS Standards are revised - 11.
 Submit the completed time study to the Provincial Medical Imaging MIS Committee who will forward to CIHI for exams not currently in the schedule of unit values or exams where time requires revision.
 The time study will be considered for inclusion in the next revision of the medical imaging WMS